BioClub/htbaa.bioclub.tokyo/content/_index.md

 ### Global Calendart

-A [Global Goolge Calendar](https://calendar.google.com/calendar/u/0?cid=MThiZWVjNDg4ZTBmYTU1Njg3MmJjZGI1NjVjZTYwYTAxMWMxNTdlMjM0Y2FlZjkxZjc3ZDY1ZTA0YjQyMjEzMUBncm91cC5jYWxlbmRhci5nb29nbGUuY29t) with all the meeting times for all the nodes.
+A [Global Goolge Calendar](https://calendar.google.com/calendar/u/0?cid=MThiZWVjNDg4ZTBmYTU1Njg3MmJjZGI1NjVjZTYwYTAxMWMxNTdlMjM0Y2FlZjkxZjc3ZDY1ZTA0YjQyMjEzMUBncm91cC5jYWxlbmRhci5nb29nbGUuY29t) with all the meeting times for [all the HTBAA 2026 nodes](https://2026b.htgaa.org/2026b/course-pages/nodes/).
 Even if you are not a CL at BioClub Tokyo, you are always welcome to drop by to any review meeting.

 ### BioClub Meeting Schedule